Whiting, Missouri: History

 A post office called Whiting was established in 1889, and remained in operation until 1909.
 The community has the name of Justin R. Whiting, a businessperson in the local lumber industry.

+Geography

+Whiting is in southwestern Mississippi County and is bordered to the southwest by the city of East Prairie.
+Missouri Route 105 is the main road through the community, leading southwest into East Prairie and north 9 mi to Charleston, the county seat.

+According to the U.S. Census Bureau, the Whiting CDP has an area of 0.26 sqmi, all land.